 When it comes to heart care, every second matters.
 In the event that you or a loved one experience the symptoms of a heart attack, Hamilton Medical Center’s team of experts is close to home and ready to care for you and your family 24/7.

 In an emergency, often, the first medical assistance you will receive is from a Hamilton Emergency Medical Services (EMS) paramedic or emergency medical technician (EMT).
 Rest assured, Hamilton’s EMS is designated by the State of Georgia as an Advanced Cardiac Life Support service.
 As an extension of Hamilton Medical Center, HEMS paramedics make it their goal to identify if a person is experiencing a heart attack as quickly as possible.
 They work closely with the nurses and physicians at Hamilton Medical Center so that immediate treatments are ordered and preparations are made in anticipation of the patient’s arrival.

-Hamilton is accredited by the Society of Cardiovascular Patient Care as a Cycle V Chest Pain Center with percutaneous coronary intervention (PCI).
+Hamilton is accredited by the American College of Cardiology Accreditation Services as a Cycle V Chest Pain Center with percutaneous coronary intervention (PCI).
 Hamilton’s Chest Pain Center (located inside the Emergency Department) is where heart attack symptoms are quickly diagnosed, observed and treated.